 The highlights of this tour are, without a doubt, the vast crater lakes you will witness, Askja and Viti, one of which you can swim in.

 You'll retire for the night in Egilsstadir.

 Other than the Highlands and Westfjords, the East Fjords of Iceland are its most remote and untouched region.
-On day six of your summer holiday, you’ll be able to explore them at depth.
+On day six of your summer holiday, you'll be able to explore them in-depth.

 Every site you visit today will be a hidden gem very few visitors to Iceland ever get to see.
-Vast fjords, towering mountains, far-flung villages, blossoming nature reserves and sites steeped with fascinating folklore can all be sought out with ease.
+Vast fjords, towering mountains, far-flung villages, blossoming nature reserves, and sites steeped with fascinating folklore can all be easily sought out.

 Another great appeal of the East Fjords is its abundant wildlife.
 Seals can be found playing in the waters and hauling out on the shores; puffins and other seabirds nest in their thousands in the cliffs; and wild reindeer can be found roaming in their herds.